 There are two webcasts in this training module demonstrating teaching strategies and adaptive devices

-The video covers topics in physical education on types of visual impairments, human guide techniques, guide-running techniques, pre-teaching, and more.
+The video covers topics in physical education -types of visual impairments, human guide techniques, and guide-running techniques

-This training module demonstrates teaching strategies and adaptive devices used to provide students with visual impairment
+This tutorial demonstrates teaching strategies and adaptive devices used to provide students with visual impairment

 Learn about various optical and non-optical methods of magnification for students with visual impairments.

 This webinar teaches viewers about the iOS' accessibility features for users who are blind or visually impaired.

 This webinar covers the case presentation of individuals with cortical/cerebral visual impairment.

 The webinar covers the causes, definition and classification of cortical/cerebral visual impairment.